stravos97/java-documentation-notes/09-runtime/03-java-memory-management.md

 ## Further Reading

 - **Java Garbage Collection Basics**: For full details on GC algorithms and tuning.
-- **Parameter Passing in Java**: Deep dive into why Java is always pass-by-value, even for references.
+- **Parameter Passing in Java**: Explore why Java is always pass-by-value, even for references.

 ***